planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Presenter notes
 ---------------

-On the next page, click Import.
+On the next page, click the checkbox next the meteors layer and then click Import.

 --------------------------------------------------